alicepham/2800-buddy/README.md

 On Linux, I believe the equivalent for brew is `apt-get`

-Then navigate to the director where `gui.ml` is and run:
+Then navigate to the directory where `gui.ml` is and run:

 `ocamlfind ocamlc -g -package lablgtk2 -linkpkg gui.ml -o gui`